Building or Formalizing a PHAST: How to structure and organize your overdose prevention multi-sector collaborative

 Appendix B2: Sample Memorandum of Understanding

-Appendix B3: Resources for Developing MOUs, DUAs and DSAs
+Appendix B3: Resource #1 for Developing MOUs, DUAs and DSAs

 Appendix C1: PHAST Logic Model